QUESTIONS & ANSWERS

 Q: What should I say to the other driver involved in the accident or their insurance adjuster?

-However, you should always consult with a motorcycle accident attorney prior to speaking with the other driver’s insurance company.
+You should always consult with a motorcycle accident attorney prior to speaking with the other driver or their insurance company.
 Most experienced motorcycle accident attorneys advise those who are involved in collisions not to speak with the other driver’s insurance adjuster and not to give a recorded statement.

 Q: I was partially responsible for the motorcycle accident, can I still recover damages?

 Arizona law recognizes the concept of comparative fault.
 That means that multiple parties may be responsible for an accident and fault can be apportioned among several parties.
 Therefore, even if you believe that you are at fault for a motorcycle accident, you should consult with an experienced motorcycle accident lawyer to evaluate the case.
 Even those riders who are more than 50% at fault can make a claim.